Ep. #658: Roger Daltrey, Kellyanne Conway, Joshua Green

 is always, I must say,

 I've lived here in LA 40 years.
+It was always a big thing.

 Bigger than in a lot of other parts of the country.
+I understand that.

 We always had so much fun.

-Last few years, I've noticed, you know, not so much fun because because people are afraid of cultural appropriation.
+Last few years, I've noticed, you know, not so much fun because people are afraid of cultural appropriation.
+Well, I just want to say this year, just fucking enjoy it, okay?

 And because

 anybody who was going to give you shit about that was just arrested at UCLA.
+Okay.

-Kelly Ann Conway and Joshua Green are here.
+We got a great show.
+Tony Ann Conway and Joshua Green are here.

-But first up, as the front man for the Who, he is one of the greatest rock singers of all time.
+But first up, as the front man for The Who, he is one of the greatest rock singers of all time.

+His solo North American tour kicks off in Pennsylvania on June 10th.
 His newest single, Going Home, is available to download now and raises funds for Teen Cancer America.

-Roger Daltrey.
+Roger Daltry.

 There he is.